Independently researched and written by the Snow Magazine team, sponsored by the family ski experts, Esprit Ski.

 Read our full Kitzbühel ski resort guide for more details.

-If you’re after a family ski holiday with plenty of opportunities for family fun once the ski boots have been pulled off, consider the Scandinavia’s largest ski resort.
+If you’re after a family ski holiday with plenty of opportunities for family fun once the ski boots have been pulled off, consider Scandinavia’s largest ski resort.
 In Åre, off slope activities include everything from opportunities to admire the northern lights to reindeer safaris and husky sledding sessions.

-Although advanced skiers will quickly cover the majority of the terrain in Åre, there is a huge network of beginner and intermediate-friendly slopes young children on their first or second ski holiday, and the entire area is easy to explore.
+Although advanced skiers will quickly cover the majority of the terrain in Åre, there is a huge network of beginner and intermediate-friendly slopes young children on their first or second ski holidays, and the entire area is easy to explore.
 Lift queues are few and far between here - even during the school holidays.
 The fantastic range of restaurants and bars will satisfy the fussiest of eaters (we recommend Åre Crêperie & Logi for the famous pancakes).

 The resort covers three areas: Åre Björnen, Duved and Tegefjäll. Åre Björnen is the best option for families and beginners – most of the hotels and self-catering cabins are metres from the ski school meeting point (look out for Valle, the resort’s lovable snowman mascot) and kid-friendly areas include Björnlandet, a bear-themed beginners’ area next to the Järvenliften lift, and Valles Torg, where there are several magic carpets and (gentle) drag lifts to provide easy, direct access to short, gentle slopes perfect for beginners on their first family ski holidays.